ricerb/Ozone-ISA-Interactive-Forest-Plot/README.md

 ## Usage

 Data from tables 3-13 (Hospital Admissions for Asthma) and 3-14 (Emergency Department Visits for Asthma) in the 2019 Ozone ISA (draft) are presented in a filterable format in this Python Dash app.
 This is intended as a proof of concept for evaluating the usefulness of an interactive data visualization in future digital assessments.
-Note that study results presented as relative risk or percent increase values were converted to odds ratios to create this figure.
+Note that study results presented as relative risk or percent increase values were converted to odds ratios to create this app.